mezinski/Parking-Lot-Simulator-2019/README.md

 # Go-with-Vue-2
-# A Parking Lot Application
+# Parking Lot Simulator 2019

-This is a basic Parking Lot SPA utilizing Golang &amp; Vue
+This is a basic 'Parking Lot' SPA utilizing Golang &amp; Vue

 ## Packages used in this software:
 <strong>GORM</strong>  : github.com/jinzhu/gorm (ORM for Golang)